lerina/lerina.github.io/html/code/rust-wasm/index.md

 ...
 ```

-`init` is the `default` import.
-Its an initialization function which
+Its an initialization function `init` which
 will "boot" the module and make it ready to use.
+Its the `default` import.

 `import init, ... from "../pkg/hello_world.js";`